adarsh1990/obsidian-connie-task-plugin/README.md

 1. Use **Ctrl/Cmd + P** to open the command palette
 2. Run **"Import Confluence Tasks"**
 3. Specify the number of days to fetch tasks from
-4. Tasks are imported to `Confluence Tasks.md`
+4. Tasks are imported to your configured tasks file (default: `Confluence Tasks.md`)

 ### Task Format